ZlatinZlatinov/Programing-Basics-JS/First Steps in Programming/readme.md

-In this folder I will upload my first few lines of code, where I actually stardet learning JS
+In this folder I will upload my first few lines of code, where I actually started learning JS